 "We think sometimes that poverty is only being hungry, naked and homeless.
 The poverty of being unwanted, unloved and uncared for is the greatest poverty.
 We must start in our own homes to remedy this kind of poverty." - Mother Teresa

 The Global Minded Project has identified a place where poverty, abuse, addiction and powerlessness run rampant and it's right here in our country.
 The Lummi Nation are a small tribe of Native Americans that live in the Northwest part of the United States in the state of Washington.
 They are a beautiful people, rich in heritage and abounding in a breathtaking landscape of mountains and sea.
-The injustices to this tribe have been great, some date only back to the 1940's and all are well remembered.
+The injustices to this tribe have been great, some only date back to the 1940's and all are well remembered.

 - The median age in the united states is 37. the median age for the Lummi Nation is 29.